markovmodel/pyemma_tutorials/README.md

 We keep the details minimal throughout the showcase but point to the more specialized notebooks which allow you to go in-depth on selected topics.

-In detail, the remining eight notebooks revisit all aspects shown in the showcase, provide additional details and variants, and contain exercises (and solutions) to self-check your learning progress:
+In detail, the remaining eight notebooks revisit all aspects shown in the showcase, provide additional details and variants, and contain exercises (and solutions) to self-check your learning progress:

 1. Data-I/O and featurization [➜ 📓](notebooks/01-data-io-and-featurisation.ipynb)
 2. Dimension reduction and discretization [➜ 📓](notebooks/02-dimension-reduction-and-discretisation.ipynb)